 Individual youth and adult volunteers must complete the required 4-H enrollment process and pay the annual 4-H program fee which includes accident and sickness insurance coverage.

-In San Joaquin County there are currently 15 4-H clubs ranging in size from five members to 100+ members.
+In San Joaquin County there are currently 14 4-H clubs ranging in size from half a dozen members to over one hundred.

 What are 4-H Projects?